 13.1.1.
 Scottish Ministers may appoint individuals or bodies, either public or private, as approved certifiers of design or construction.
-For full information on certification see the certification handbook, available on the Scottish Government website at https://www.gov.scot/ policies/building-standards/.
+For full information on certification see the certification handbook, available on the Scottish Government website at Building standards - gov.scot (www.gov.scot).